Introduction / History

 Although the royal family of Nepal (they do not have any power any more) is Hindu, as is the great majority of the population, Hinduism and Buddhism exist side by side and are somewhat intermingled.
 The majority of Athpare Rai are Hindus but there are a number of Buddhists and some animal worshippers as well.
 Over all, there is quite a wide variety of deities and worship practices among the people.
 These customs are most evident at celebrations of birth, marriage, and death.
 While they worship the various Hindu gods, they also follow a Buddhist way of life and obey the teachings of the Lamas.
 At the same time, they have faith in many local spirits and supernatural forces.
 The influence of Hinduism has led to many of the dead now being cremated instead of being buried.

-* Ask the Lord to raise a strong local church among the Arthpare Rai.
+Ask the Lord to raise up many Christian fellowships among the Arthpare Rai.